Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

-Just like in the case of the ``problem solving'' topic, we observe that overall, nationality-based differences persist regardless of gender.
+We also compare topic frequencies by nationality within the female and male applicant subgroups, as shown in Figure \ref{fig:Nation_by_Gender}.
+We observe that overall, nationality-based differences persist regardless of gender.
 The only exception appears to be the topic of ``make contribution''.
 While we previously found that international students were more likely to mention this topic than Canadian ones (difference of $3.00\%$), the difference appears to be driven by male applicants (difference of -$3.56\%$); no significant nationality-based difference is found within female applicants.

 All together, this analysis indicates that with very few exceptions, there is minimal interaction between gender and nationality in applicants' motivations for applying to engineering programs.